turp/workshop.intro-to-copilot/README.md

 - Less time spent rewriting or debugging mismatched code
 - The model understands your system's constraints and patterns upfront

 **For Copilot users:** Attach your design documents, architecture files, or coding standards to the chat before requesting implementations.
-Open related files in your editor to provide implicit context.
+Use `@workspace` to leverage full project context.
+Open related files in your editor to provide additional implicit context.

 #### 2. Use One AI to Code, Another to Review